 Vehicle emissions for gasoline, diesel and biodiesel vehicles are calculated on Emission data from the EPA Center of Corporate Climate Leadership.
 Emissions for electric vehicles are based on emissions produced by electricity consumption (for Hawai'i specific tools).
 For more information on emissions from electricity consumption, please see the energy section below.

 The following fuel consumption rates are assumed within the Hawaii Visitor Emission Calculation and Offset Tool: Green Traveler (or similar) MPG45, Compact MPG35, Mid Size MPG27, Full Size MPG22, SUV/Minivan MPG17.
-It is assumed you travel 30 on every day you are in Hawai'i.
+It is assumed you travel 30 miles on every day you are in Hawai'i.